swcarpentry-ja/carpentries-coc/topic_folders/maintainers/email_templates.md

 As a Maintainer, you’re part of a team that is responsible for ensuring that your lesson materials stay up-to-date, accurate, functional and cohesive.
 You’ll monitor your lesson repository, make sure that PRs and Issues are addressed in a timely manner, and participate in the lesson development cycle including lesson releases. {Add a sentence about when the next lesson release is scheduled for.}

-The new Maintainers for all of the Carpentry lessons will be meeting a few times before {month} for onboarding and training in the Carpentry maintenance workflow.
+The new Maintainers for all of the Carpentries lessons will be meeting a few times before {month} for onboarding and training in the Carpentries maintenance workflow.
 Please fill out this schedule poll {add link to poll} by {deadline} with your general weekly availability.
 Our first meeting is tentatively set for the first week in {month} and we will be meeting three times.
 Don't forget to select your timezone before filling out your availability.
 We have new Maintainers joining the team from all over the world, so please be as flexible as possible.

 New Maintainers will be given write access to their lesson repos after completing the onboarding process.
 In the meantime, please start becoming familiar with your lesson materials, sign up for the [Maintainer mailing list](http://carpentries.topicbox.com/groups/maintainers), and check out the dates of the next [Maintainer general meeting](http://pad.software-carpentry.org/maintainers).
 You're more than welcome to start attending Maintainer meetings before our onboarding.
 Please let me know if you have any questions.
 Looking forward to seeing you in March!